Quillraven/Fleks/ReadMe.md

 - [1.6-JVM](https://github.com/Quillraven/Fleks/tree/JVM-1.6)
 - [1.6-KMP](https://github.com/Quillraven/Fleks/tree/KMP-1.6)

-I want to make a big shout out to [jobe-m](https://github.com/jobe-m) who helped with the first Kotlin multiplatform version and who also helped throughout the development of 2.0.
+I want to make a big shout-out to [jobe-m](https://github.com/jobe-m) who helped with the first Kotlin multiplatform version and who also helped throughout the development of 2.0.
 Thank you!

 With version 2.0 I tried to simplify the API and usage of Fleks for new users.
 This means that